mmoreno43/aws_project/README.md

 ### So how do I create an S3 Bucket?

-Once logged into AWS console we will click on the "services" tab and click on S3.
+Once logged into AWS console we will click on the **Services** tab and click on **S3**.

-Next, we will click "Create Bucket".
+Next, we will click **Create Bucket**.

-On the bucket Name and region page, type the name of your domain name and click "Create".
+On the bucket **Name and region page**, type the name of your domain name and click **Create**.

 We will follow the same step as above but we will be creating another one for your subdomain.

-Lets now upload the index.html file into the S3 bucket called "example.com".
+Lets now upload the **index.html** file into the S3 bucket called **example.com**.

 You will host your content out of the root domain bucket (example.com), and you will redirect requests for "www.example.com" to the root domain bucket.
 You can store content in either bucket.
 For this example, you host content in the "example.com" bucket.
 The content can be text files, photos, videos—whatever you want.
-If you have not yet created a website, then you only need one file for this example.
-You can upload any file.

 ### Upload HTML file to bucket

-For this example, we will upload the file "index.html" file we created in our aws_project.
+For this example, we will upload the file **index.html** file we created in our aws_project.
 We will do this now to make sure that when we complete the the AWS portion that we can see our website.

-Go to the AWS S3 console
+Go to the **AWS S3 console**.

-Click on "example.com" bucket.
+Click on **example.com** bucket.

 Click on **Upload**.

-Add the index.html file.
+Add the **index.html** file.

 Click **Upload**.

+### Configure Buckets for Website Hosting

-To host a website, your bucket must have public read access.
+To host a website, your bucket must have public read access and also must be configured to host a website.
 It is intentional that everyone in the world will have read access to this bucket.
 To grant public read access, attach the following bucket policy to the example.com bucket, substituting the name of your bucket for example.com.

 ```
 {